Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 	0

-| :memo: **NOTE**
-| **Reference Lon** and **Reference Lat** are the longitude and latitude coordinates (in decimal degrees) of the reference point for the SNAPPING PSI measurements.
+..
+NOTE:: **Reference Lon** and **Reference Lat** are the longitude and latitude coordinates (in decimal degrees) of the reference point for the SNAPPING PSI measurements.
 It should be located in a relatively stable area or its deformation behaviour shall be known.
 In any case, the user should verify that input **longitude and latitude coordinates are on land and included within defined AOI**.
 As a suggestion, urbanized areas are usually well suited to locate the reference point.
 It is in general good practice to put the reference point in the deformation far field.
 By using the default value of zero for both coordinates, no reference point is considered and the algorithm implements an average reference for the whole AOI.

 - Set the **Compensation for SCLA Error** option to estimate and subtract the reference atmospheric, orbital and DEM related errors (optional; Y or N).